Linsonng/Linsonng.github.io/index.md

     Your browser does not support the video tag
 </video>

-**Multiscale Strip Pooling DLinkNet Enhanced by Channel-wise Attention Mechanism for High Resolution Aerial Image Road Extraction**
+**Multiscale Strip Pooling DLinkNet Enhanced by Channel-wise Attention Mechanism for High Resolution Aerial Image Road Extraction**<br>
-_Academic Supervisor: Dr. Junli Yang, Sep.2020~Present_
+_Academic Supervisor: Dr. Junli Yang, Sep.2020~Present_<br>

 In the DeepGlobe Road Extraction Challenge, our team aims to receive a better IOU score than other teams.
 Based on DLinkNet, we managed to improve the score through reproducing and training models on the 3090ti server using PyTorch.
 We also designed the fusion consisting of multiple models, such as ResNet, D-LinkNet, SENet, D-block, Transformer, and some other new modules.
 After adopting the pooling feature map to adapt the narrow-and-slender feature in road extraction tasks, we received expected improvements in IoU scores.
 Moreover, we conducted road extraction tasks based on Transformer and Convolutional Neural Network (CNN), and compared the results of them, which showed that CNN performs better.<br>

-Recently, we have completed a paper named Multiscale Strip Pooling DLinkNet Enhanced by Channel-wise Attention Mechanism for High Resolution Aerial Image Road Extraction, which will be soon submitted to Remote Sensing.The research was also run in PyTorch, and on GPU (Tesla V100)
+Recently, we have completed a paper named Multiscale Strip Pooling DLinkNet Enhanced by Channel-wise Attention Mechanism for High Resolution Aerial Image Road Extraction, which will be soon submitted to Remote Sensing.The research was also run in PyTorch, and on GPU (Tesla V100)<br>

-**National University of Singapore Online Winter Programme: Artificial Intelligence and Machine Learning** _Academic Supervisor: Assoc.
+**National University of Singapore Online Winter Programme: Artificial Intelligence and Machine Learning**<br>
+_Academic Supervisor: Assoc.
 Prof. <a target="_blank" href="https://www.linkedin.com/in/motani?originalSubdomain=sg">Mehul Motani</a>, Jan.
 2021~Feb.
 2021_

 This is early and guiding experience in my research.<br>
 In the National University of Singapore Online Winter Programme, I studied some supervised learning algorithms, including Linear Regression, Decision Tree, SVM (Support Vector Machine), Neural Networks, and Confusion Matrix, mainly about their concepts and working principles.
-Besides, I reproduced these models with Python.
+Besides, I reproduced these models with Python.<br>

-Moreover, I leveraged these models and some other extended models to predict the future population of Singapore and China as a completion assignment.
+Moreover, I leveraged these models and some other extended models to predict the future population of Singapore and China as a completion assignment.<br>

-**Research on 5G Frequency Allocation Based on Water Filling Algorithm** _Academic Supervisor: Prof. <a target="_blank" href="https://www.ee.ucl.ac.uk/~kwong/">Kai-Kit Wong</a> Jul.
+**Research on 5G Frequency Allocation Based on Water Filling Algorithm**<br>
+_Academic Supervisor: Prof. <a target="_blank" href="https://www.ee.ucl.ac.uk/~kwong/">Kai-Kit Wong</a> Jul.
 2020~Oct.
-2020_
+2020_<br>

 When I was focus on telecommunications, I joined this research in which I studied the communications knowledge of cellular network and frequency planning, including system modeling, channelfading, water-filling power allocation algorithm, and frequency reuse algorithms often used in 4G/ 5G networks, such as IFR(Integer Frequency Reuse) and FFR(Fractional Frequency Reuse).
-Models were built on Matlab to simulate signal transmission of QPSK, 16-QAM, 64-QAM, etc. Based on the FFR frequency multiplexing algorithm combined with soft frequency reuse (SFR) technique, optimized the frequency allocation algorithm and improved spectral efficiency finallye improved anti-noise performance and channel capacity.
+Models were built on Matlab to simulate signal transmission of QPSK, 16-QAM, 64-QAM, etc. Based on the FFR frequency multiplexing algorithm combined with soft frequency reuse (SFR) technique, optimized the frequency allocation algorithm and improved spectral efficiency finallye improved anti-noise performance and channel capacity.<br>

 ### College Students' Innovative Entrepreneurial Training Plan Programs
 The Proper Noun Translator in Thai-and-Chinese Language Based on Python<br>